bdickason/bdickason.com/posts/make-time-for-strategic-thinking.md

 **Setup the space for creativity** - You want your space to fade away.
 It should be calming, well lit, and comfortable.
 Not ‘lay down in bed and fall asleep’ comfortable, but enough that you can zone out from distractions around you and not think about adjusting your position.
 I like to let outside light in and add a few small touches such as a poster ([here's mine 🤓](https://romero.com/shop/p/armedcoders-rrdwf)) or a special lamp that inspires you.
 If possible, avoid spaces with other people in them as their movement will distract you.

 **Walk or move before you start** - If possible, walk or move before you start.
 This could be a walk around the block or walking across your house to another room.
 Movement enables us to think more creatively and problem solve.
 I knew that Steve Jobs liked walking meetings, but there’s science to back it up:
-<blockquote class="pull-quote"><p><em>"Creative thinking improves while a person is walking and shortly thereafter ...
+> *"Creative thinking improves while a person is walking and shortly thereafter ...
 The study found that walking indoors or outdoors similarly boosted creative inspiration.
-The act of walking itself, and not the environment, was the main factor."</em> (<a href="https://news.stanford.edu/2014/04/24/walking-vs-sitting-042414/">Stanford Graduate School of Education</a>)</p></blockquote>
+The act of walking itself, and not the environment, was the main factor."* ([Stanford Graduate School of Education](https://news.stanford.edu/2014/04/24/walking-vs-sitting-042414/))

  I’ve started using walking as a tool to start and end sessions.
 If I’m stuck, taking a walk (or [riding my surf skate](https://www.youtube.com/watch?v=O6sdWYXB8RQ)) can help unblock me.